-Hillary Brenhouse is a Montreal-based writer focused on women's health, religion, and broken capitalism.
-She's editor-at-large at Guernica, a magazine of global art and politics, and curates its special themed issues (like this one on The Boundaries of Gender, and this one on Deserts).
-She curated and edited The Guardian's Antiracism and American series and has also edited for Topic and The Nation, among others.
-You'll find her byline in The New Yorker online, The Oxford American, TIME, the New York Times, VICE, and elsewhere.
-She edits nonfiction manuscripts—a lot of memoirs!—on a freelance basis, too.
+Hillary Brenhouse is the editorial director of Bold Type Books, a publishing imprint that aims to challenge power through narrative.
+She was previously editor-in-chief of Guernica, a magazine of global art and politics, and curates its special themed issues (like this one on The Boundaries of Gender, and this one on Deserts).
+She also commissioned and edited The Guardian's year-long Antiracism and American series.
+You'll find her byline in The New Yorker online, The Oxford American, TIME (where she used to work as a reporter), the New York Times, VICE, and elsewhere.
+She writes about women's health, religion, and broken capitalism.